 Joseph Lambert Eustace created this beautiful necklace right down to the chain clasp.
-Coral and carved jet, the pendant itself measures 2.75 by 1.5 inches $525.
+Coral and carved jet, the pendant itself measures 2.75 by 1.5 inches. $525.
 (TUCSON)

-At right and below: a 10 strand necklace of white mother of pearl, graduating down to golden mother of pearl at the bottom.
+At right and above: a 10 strand necklace of white mother of pearl, graduating down to golden mother of pearl at the bottom.
 Interspersed with turquoise, lapis and pipestone beads.
 Created by the award-winning artist Richard Aguilar (Kewa-Choctaw) 25 inches long. $2200 (SANTA FE)

 A lovely storyteller necklace by Angel Bailon of Jemez Pueblo. $150.
 (TUCSON and SANTA FE)